lighttransport/tinyusdz/README.md

 ## License

 TinyUSDZ is licensed under MIT license and Apache 2.0 license.
-(Doing relicensing.
-Will be relicensed to Apache 2.0)
+(Doing relicensing from MIT to Apache 2.0.
+Will be fully relicensed to Apache 2.0 at some point)

 ### Third party licenses